 1. Consistent Weight Gain

-Are you engaged in a strict diet and regular exercise routine but you do not seem to see the result?
-Persistently gaining weight in spite of your efforts can easily be a sign that you are suffering from a hormonal imbalance.
+Engaged in a strict diet and regular exercise routine but do not seem to see the result?
+Persistently gaining weight despite your efforts can easily be a sign of hormonal imbalance.

 This can be due to your body trying to hold on to its estrogen and cortisol.